Lay-ke/AL-Socket-Programming/README.md

-# Documentation for Simple Client-Server Communication using Python Sockets
+# Simple Client-Server Communication using Python Sockets

 This documentation describes the implementation of a simple client-server application using Python's `socket` library.
 It explains how the client and server interact to exchange messages, adhering to network programming best practices.